Dates & Prices

 Day 15

 La FortunaThere are plenty of optional activities to participate in today.
 Maybe take a guided nature hike through the lush forest surrounding Arenal Volcano, keeping an eye out for rare plants and animals or opt to see the forest from a series of hanging bridges.
 Check out the 70 m high La Fortuna waterfall or get wet with some water sports on the lake, like stand-up paddle boarding.
 The volcano’s inner workings also mean that the area is home to several thermal hot springs – an ideal way to relax in the middle of nature.
 Alternatively, a boat safari down the Celeste River offers the opportunity to see lizards, crocodiles and tropical birds in their natural habitat.
-This is a day you’ll remember forever, so strap on your swimming suit or hiking boots and make the most of it!

 -